 - P ordinary = ordinary annuity payment

 - n = No. of Periods

 - t = Deferred Periods

-Deferred annuity on the basis of the annuity due i.e. where the payment is done at the start of each period is as follows:
+Deferred annuity based on the annuity due, i.e., where the payment is made at the start of each period, is as follows: